 I would recommend testing these in a staging environment before implementing them in production.
 As you are aware, patching is essential in any modern workplace project implementation.

 Intune and Windows Update for Business can ensure all the Windows devices managed through Intune are patched promptly.

 There is no need for on-prem components like WSUS to patch Windows 10 devices using Intune and Windows update for Business.
 There won’t be any security concerns when you set the Windows 10 Update rings in Intune.

 Read my previous post, “How to Setup Windows 10 Software Update Policy Rings in Intune Azure Portal,” to learn more about Windows 10 update rings.

 How to Restrict Non patched Windows Devices from Enrolling into Intune?

 I have a Windows 10 device, and it’s non patched device.
 And the patch version of that device is “10.0.15063.250”.
-In this scenario, Intune will check whether the device is patched with a minimum version of patch required for the organisation and that version is 10.0.15063.877.
+In this scenario, Intune will check whether the device is patched with a minimum version of the patch required for the organization, and that version is 10.0.15063.877.

-The current patch level of Windows 10 device is below the minimum version requirement set in enrollment restriction policy.
-Hence the device won’t be allowed to enroll into Intune.
-Update the patches on that Windows 10 device to get successfully enrolled to Intune.
+The current patch level of the Windows 10 device is below the minimum version requirement set in the enrollment restriction policy.
+Hence the device won’t be allowed to enroll in Intune.
+Update the patches on that Windows 10 device to get successfully registered to Intune.